Android 10: Platform

 Platform optimizations have been made for foldable smartphones, including app continuity when changing modes, changes to multi-window mode to allow all apps to run simultaneously (rather than only the actively-used app running, and all others being considered "paused"), and additional support for multiple displays.

 "Direct Share" has been succeeded by "sharing shortcuts".
 As before, it allows apps to return lists of direct targets for sharing (such as a combination of an app and a specific contact) for use within share menus.
 Unlike Direct Share, apps publish their targets in advance and do not have to be polled at runtime, improving performance.

 Native support has been added for MIDI controllers, the AV1 video codec, the Opus audio codec, and HDR10+.
 There is also a new standard API for retrieving depth information from camera photos, which can be used for more advanced effects.
 Native support for aptX Adaptive, LHDC, LLAC, CELT and AAC LATM codecs was added as well.

 Android 10 supports WPA3 encryption protocol and Enhanced Open, which introduce opportunistic encryption for Wi-Fi.
 Android 10 adds support for Dual-SIM dual-standby (DSDS), but is initially only available on the Pixel 3a and Pixel 3a XL.

 Android 10 Go Edition has performance improvements, with Google stating that apps would launch 10% quicker than on Pie.

-RISC-V Support
+RISC-V support

-Recently, Android 10 has been ported to the RISC-V architecture by Chinese-owned T-Head Semiconductor.
+In 2021, Android 10 was ported to the RISC-V architecture by Chinese-owned T-Head Semiconductor.
 T-Head Semiconductor managed to get Android 10 running on a triple-core, 64-bit, RISC-V CPU of their own design.